conorep/AdviseItStarter/README.md

   - Which jQuery functions get run when something happens?
 - ERROR HANDLING IN GENERAL!
   - The admin login needs error handling (not just page reload without error report when entering non-existent email or wrong pass).
-  - Retrieval of a schedule from home page input has no error handling.
   - No error handling on update/new schedule submit when adding more than a certain amount of characters to any given quarter.
 - Think about implementing/not implementing a max char size for quarters
   - "How many lines of info should I allow?
 Infinite vs. 10...?"